element0/fs.rclonefs/README.md

 __version_used_by_this_project__ = _rclone-v1.67.0-linux-amd64_

+<strong>Note:</strong> You might be tempted to use another version.
+Please use 1.67 because I've confirmed that refresh tokens with Dropbox work better in 1.67.
+(I experienced a problem with 1.50 in which refresh tokens weren't being created during the interactive Oauth flow.)

 #### Automatically installed: pyfilesystem 2.4.12

 The Mac-Daddy of all file system abstractions -- besides rclone -- and besides FUSE.
 But _absolutely_ one of the number ones.